sindresorhus/image-dimensions/readme.md

 - Smaller
 - Works in non-Node.js environments like the browser
 - Does not include unnecessary APIs for file reading
-- Supports the AVIF image format

 **Advantages of `image-size`**

-- More mature
 - Supports more image formats
 - Supports getting JPEG image orientation